Waddell Park

 Construction of the pool began in February 1934.
 The pool was dedicated Wednesday July 25,1934.
 The newspaper stated,” to several thousand swimming enthusiasts of the city, today marks a noted change from an unsanitary dirtied water creek swimming hole to the most modern and up-to-date pool.”
 S.J.
 Bonham, superintendent of Niles schools, delivered the address.
 A flag donated by Mrs. Waddell was raised.
 Niles had one of the most outstanding, modern, and largest civic pools in the state.

-Wilder Field, home to Niles McKinley boys baeball.
+Wilder Field, home to Niles McKinley boys baseball.

 Park Facilities Include: